Jallison689/Battleships/README.md

 # Battleships
 One sided battleships game

-download zip and open in jetbrains or another java idea and run the main
+download zip and open within a java ide. then run the Main class to run the program as is. if you want to run the test run the BoardTest class.